renatogusani/iot-19411076/README.md

 <img alt="license" src="https://img.shields.io/github/license/renatogusani/Bsc.-Data-Science?logo=Open%20Source%20Initiative&style=plastic">
 </p>

-## IoT Real Time Analytics Assessment
-# Building a Cloud-Based IoT System with PI Sense Hat SIM, Node-RED and AWS DynamoDB
+## Building a Cloud-Based IoT System with PI Sense Hat SIM, Node-RED and AWS DynamoDB

 This guide will walk you through the steps to build a cloud-based IoT system using Node-RED and AWS DynamoDB.
 By following these steps, you will be able to access sensor values, publish them to the cloud, and retrieve and graph the findings in a web application.